grace-notes/website/contents/topics/christian-at-work.md

 template: topic.jade
 ---

-*Titus 2:9, 10, “Exhort servants to be obedient to their own masters, and to please them well in all things; not answering again; not stealing, but showing all good fidelity; that they may adorn the doctrine of God our Saviour in all things.”*
+<blockquote><strong>Titus 2:9, 10, “Exhort servants to be obedient to their own masters, and to please them well in all things; not answering again; not stealing, but showing all good fidelity; that they may adorn the doctrine of God our Saviour in all things.”</blockquote></strong>

 These verses show in capsule form the principles which are to govern the everyday life of a Christian who is an employee and who wants to be a